thanh-ngvt/play-framework-hcaptcha-example/README.md

-# play-java-forms-hcaptcha
+# play-java-forms-captcha

-This example shows form processing and form helper handling in Play with hCAPTCHA.
+This example shows form processing and form helper handling in Play with some popular captcha provider.

 ## How to run